MMMystical/PythonKat-Lib/README.md

 ```

 ### What is the PythonKat Library?
-- The PythonKat Library is a ui for scripts used by PythonKat.
+- The PythonKat Library is a ui library for scripts used by PythonKat.
-- It's based off [Mercury Lib](https://github.com/deeeity/mercury-lib/tree/master), a open source library for roblox scripts.
+- It's based off [Mercury Lib](https://github.com/deeeity/mercury-lib/tree/master), a open source ui library for roblox scripts.

 ### Changelog
 - v0.11